GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 -----------

 **grdflexure** computes the flexural response to loads using a range of user-selectable rheologies.
+User may select from elastic, viscoelastic, or firmoviscous (with one or two viscous layers).
+Temporal evolution can also be modeled by providing incremental load grids and specifying a range of model output times.

 Required Arguments
 ------------------

 *topogrd*
     2-D binary grid file with the topography of the load (in meters);
-    See GRID FILE FORMATS below).
+    See GRID FILE FORMATS below.
     If **-T** is used, *topogrd* may be a filename template with a floating point format (C syntax) and a different load file name will be set and loaded for each time step.
-The load times thus coincide with the times given via **-T**.
-Alternatively, give *=flist* where *flist* is an ASCII table with one topogrd filename and load time per record.
-This load times can be different from the output times given via **-T**.
+The load times thus coincide with the times given via **-T** (but not all times need to have a corresponding file).
+Alternatively, give *topogrd* as =*flist*, where *flist* is an ASCII table with one *topogrd* filename and load time per record.
+These load times can be different from the evaluation times given via **-T**.
+For load time format, see **-T**.

 **-D**\ *rm*/*rl*\ [/*ri*]\ /*rw*
-    Sets density for mantle, load, infill (optionally, otherwise it is assumed to equal the load density), and water.
+    Sets density for mantle, load, infill (optional, otherwise it is assumed to equal the load density), and water or air.
 If *ri* differs from *rl* then an approximate solution will be found.
 If *ri* is not given then it defaults to *rl*.

 **-E**\ *Te*
     Sets the elastic plate thickness (in meter); append **k** for km.
-    If the elastic thickness exceeds 1e10 it will be interpreted as the flexural rigidity D (by default D is computed from *Te*, Young's modulus, and Poisson's ratio; see **-C** to change these values).
+    If the elastic thickness exceeds 1e10 it will be interpreted as a flexural rigidity D (by default D is computed from *Te*, Young's modulus, and Poisson's ratio; see **-C** to change these values).

 **-G**\ *outfile*
     Specify the name of the output grid file; see GRID FILE FORMATS below).
-    If **-T** is set then *outfile* must be a filename template that contains a floating point format (C syntax) and we use the corresponding time (in units specified in **-T**) to generate the file name.
+    If **-T** is set then *outfile* must be a filename template that contains either (1) a floating point format (C syntax) and we use the corresponding time (in years)  to generate the file name, or (2) a string format (%s) and we will use the abbreviated time (in units specified in **-T**) to generate the file name.

 Optional Arguments
 ------------------